Skip to content

 Tip

 This documentation section is deprecated.
-There is a new way of integrating Rapise and Azure DevOps.
+There is a new way to integrate Rapise and Azure DevOps.
 Please refer to Azure DevOps Integration v3.

-From this topic you will learn how to run Rapise tests with Node-Tap and Azure DevOps.
+This topic explains how to run Rapise tests with Node-Tap and Azure DevOps.

 Node-Tap